Complete Faroe Islands Tunnels Guide (+ Map & Essential Tips)

 Experiencing the Tunnels in Faroe Islands

 Planning to visit the Faroe Islands?
 You will for sure enter some of the tunnels in the island group.
 Take a look at the widest selection of guided tours where local guides will take you through tunnels to explore the vast beauty found on all islands.
+Thanks to the many tunnels, you have easy access to the serenety found all over the archipelago, from settlements such as Skálavík to vantage point like Klakkur Mountain Ridge.

 Another great way to explore the islands is in a rented car.
 Take a look here at the largest selection of rental cars in the Faroe Islands.